ajayre/djetecutester/README.md

 A board for testing D-Jetronic ECUs installed on Mercedes C/R107 vehicles.

 No warranty, express or implied.
-Use as your own risk.
+Use at your own risk.